 We’ll also talk about how to create a non-traditional transcript (in more of a resume style or portfolio like you would use for an unschooler transcript during high school years) later in the post, so don’t miss it!

 But, before we get to how do I create a homeschool transcript and how to keep a homeschool transcript, let’s answer some common questions…

 What is an official homeschool transcript?

 What is a homeschool transcript?
 A transcript for a homeschool student can be just as official as a transcript from other educational institutes!
 High school transcripts for homeschool show the completed coursework of a homeschooler in high school or even from middle school into high school and usually an assigned GPA value.
 A letter grade is assigned to each particular subject (by grade level) and then that grade is mapped to a credit value for students’ transcripts.

 (KEEP SCROLLING TO LEARN HOW TO ASSIGN A HOMESCHOOL GPA!)

 Watch this video from HSLDA transcript to better understand homeschool transcripts.

-How to get high school transcript when you homeschool: you have to make one yourself.
+How to get high school transcript when you homeschool: you have to make a final transcript yourself.
 When you home school, you don’t just make a request for high school transcript and then have it sent to you because you are the educational institute—which means you have to create one!
 You will assign test scores, a final grade for high school courses (including AP courses) and create an official high school transcript from the coursework!